jneilson/blble/README.md

 ## What it does

 - **CSV input**: accepts a Leganto export CSV; extracts URLs from *Citation Source* columns and metadata from other columns.
-- **OpenAthens login first**: opens an interactive browser window for manual authentication.
+- **Login first**: opens an interactive browser window for manual authentication.
+Works with OpenAthens.
+Probably works with EZProxy.
 - **Resolver clicker**: attempts to follow “Full text / PDF / View online” links when a resolver page is encountered.
 - **Page evaluation** (Gemini): classifies each item as:
   - `correct_and_accessible`